Electric scooter rental trial

 Safety risks will be regularly reviewed throughout the trial.

-Nottingham City Council was named one of the Government’s Future Transport Zones in March this year.
+Nottingham City Council was named one of the Government’s Future Transport Zones in March 2020.

 The Future Transport Zone funding is all about testing emerging technologies that could provide greener travel options in the future.
 This has become especially important as we plan our recovery from Covid-19 and try to encourage people to travel in different ways while social distancing is in place.